 - Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

-- Store the tablets at room temperature away from heat, moisture, and direct light.
+- Store the medicine at room temperature, away from heat, direct light, and moisture.

 - Keep all medicine out of the reach of children.